 The AARC invites interested parties to submit a one-page letter of intent (LOI) for possible funding that advances the profession of respiratory care.
 Submit the LOI to Dr. Shawna Strickland.
 If the LOI is accepted, a full proposal is due no later than September 1, 2019.

 Review of projects that focus on innovative ways to educate the workforce that continually increases the level of competency within the profession are needed, as well as how to communicate to consumers of respiratory therapy (professionals and patients) regarding outcomes-based research on lower mortality, increased quality and safety, and lower costs when respiratory therapists are involved in care.

 Letter of Intent Deadline — June 1, 2019

 Proposal deadline (if your LOI is accepted) — September 1, 2019

 Once a letter of intent is approved, an electronic (PDF) copy of the application in ONE document (a detailed description of the proposal requirements is included below) is required.
 Cost sharing is encouraged with educational institutions, professional organizations, hospital systems, and foundations.
 Submit to Dr. Shawna Strickland.

 Overview and Goals

-The review committee is seeking proposals may include the use of the AARC Clinical Practice Guidelines and clinical interventions.
+The review committee seeks proposals that may include the use of the AARC Clinical Practice Guidelines, clinical interventions or white paper statements.
 Examples below illustrate the types of proposals the AARC Vision Grant seeks to fund:

-All are encouraged to submit a LOI that describes a research plan that can adequately investigate the effect of educational level of respiratory therapists to quality of care indicators and patient safety or Departmental/institutional performance on core value measures.
-Preferences are given when respiratory therapists are the primary investigator or co-investigator.
+All are encouraged to submit a LOI that describes a research plan that can adequately investigate the effect of educational level of respiratory therapists to quality of care indicators and patient safety or departmental/institutional performance on core value measures.
+Preferences given when respiratory therapists are the PI or co-PI.